Direct Drive Wheels vs Belt / Gear Driven Wheels

 We often get asked the question, which is better, direct drive, belt or gear driven wheels.
-The answer is often longer than expected, as we can’t always say that direct drive wheels are better for your circumstance than their much cheaper, belt driven counterpart.
+The answer is often longer than expected, as we can’t always say that direct drive wheels are better for your circumstance than their much cheaper, belt-driven counterpart.

-Below we will break down the key differences between direct drive wheels, belt driven wheels and gear driven racing wheels.
+Below we will break down the key differences between direct drive wheels, belt-driven wheels and gear-driven racing wheels.
 We have included price comparisons as well as performance comparisons, in the hope to give you a better idea when choosing which option is best for you.

 Before we recommend any products within each category, I’ll start with a brief overview of the technology in each wheel.

-The majority of sim racing wheels on the market today are belt driven, and there is good reason for this.
+The majority of sim racing wheels on the market today are belt driven, and there is a good reason for this.
 Belt driven technology provides a much cheaper option when implementing force feedback through the wheel rim due to utilising a small motor.

 Belt driven wheels work by utilising a belt and pulley system and a small motor.
 The small motor generates the force feedback, which is then passed through the belt to the wheel rim.
 By utilising a belt and pulley the effects that the small motor generates can be amplified to produce much more torque, and stronger force feedback.
 It isn’t unusual for the belt to boost the motor’s torque by up to 20 times.